 - The impact of the day on staff’s future plans

-Once the day is done and you have the evaluations it is important to sit down with some colleagues and consider how to maximise the impact of the day and whether any follow up work is required.
-You may also want to consider whether any changes are needed to the content, structure or arrangements of any future days.
+Once the day is done and you have the evaluations it is important to sit down with some colleagues and consider how to maximise the impact of the day and what follow up work is required.
+You may also want to consider whether any changes are needed to the content, structure or arrangements of any future days/sessions linked to the overall programme.

 Write down when, with who and how you intend to evaluate the INSET Day.